Fares and GoCard - Dunedin

 - Present your Go Card to the driver and the free transfer will be applied automatically

 GoBus operate the following non-subsidized services where different fares may apply:

 - St Clair – Normanby, Monday to Saturday

 Fares are subject to annual review.
 All fare changes will be advertised.

 GoCard is the integrated ticket for Dunedin and Queenstown urban bus services.
 GoCard stores your money for bus fares, eliminating the need to carry cash.
 GoCard automatically gives a 10% discount off the cash fare (rounded).

-Get your GoCard on any Dunedin urban bus, any Connectabus bus in Queenstown, from the Dunedin City Council Customer Service Centre in the Octagon, the Otago Regional Council office at 70 Stafford Street, Dunedin, the University Bookshop, 378 Great King St, The Station, First Floor, Corner Shotover and Camp Streets, Queenstown, or from the Connectabus kiosk in Camp Street Queenstown.
+Get your GoCard on any Dunedin urban bus, any Connectabus bus in Queenstown, from the Dunedin City Council Customer Service Centre in the Octagon, the Otago Regional Council office at 70 Stafford Street, Dunedin, the University Bookshop, 378 Great King St, or from the Connectabus kiosk in Camp Street Queenstown.

 GoCards issuance fee is $5 each.
 Minimum deposit on a card is $10.